Things to Do in Sweden in July [2026]

 The average high temperature in Malmo in July is 22 degrees Celsius, or 72 degrees Fahrenheit.
 And at night, the temperature drops to an average low of 14 degrees Celsius, or 57degrees Fahrenheit.

 There is an average of 8.5 hours of sunshine in Malmo in July.
-In fact, It is the second sunniest month of the year, along with May.
+In fact, it is the second sunniest month of the year, along with May.

 There is an average of 14 rainy days in Malmo in July.
 And there is an average of 2.4 inches of rain.